freshlineapp/job-board/job/eng-senior-software-developer.md

 ## About

-Freshline is an ecommerce & fulfillment platform for perishable food wholesalers entering the direct-to-consumer market.
-We focus on only the most exquisite goods, allowing for elusive foods like fresh Wagyu Beef and fresh Hokkaido Uni to be delivered direct to your door.
-Freshline (previously Coastline before our B2C pivot during COVID) is backed by $2.5M+ in venture capital from Alpha Quest, Techstars, Next Canada, and a group of angels including Uber’s SVP, Head of UberEats, and the VP of Ticketmaster.
-Join us as we reinvent the perishable food supply-chain.
+At Freshline, we're passionate about the intersection of technology and food.
+With more than 20 years of collective experience in software engineering, wholesale food, and perishable logistics, Freshline's mission is to help suppliers build thriving online businesses.

+Our founders are recipients of Forbes 30 Under 30 and have been featured on Gimlet Media, Globe and Mail, Financial Post, Bay Street Bull, and Google - among others.

+We're a fast-growing team with experience across tech, food, and supply chain.
+We're backed by Alpha Quest VC, Techstars, Next Canada, Uber’s SVP, Head of UberEats, and VPs at Ticketmaster.